Discreet Confidential Consultation (213) 374-3952

 There has been a huge push to make many sex-related offenses, including child molestation, a strike-related offense for the California “Three Strikes Law” purposes.
 Those sex crimes that strike require the defendant to serve eighty-five percent of their jail or prison time and put a strike on their record that doubles their sentence for any future felony conviction.

-New Laws Coming related to Sex Registration and Why They are Coming Out
+What are New Laws Coming related to Sex Registration?

 As I write this post, a legislature on the table will likely pass that will be more specific about who has to register and who does not.
 Further, it appears that the sex crime registration requirements will be broken down into a three-tier system to make it much more understandable and more apparent who has to register as a child molester and who does not.